[Standards] BOSH patches, hopefully the last before final

 christian.schudt at gmx.de

-As it stands, the client receives the response and the 'to' attribute contains "the identity of the backend server to which the client is attempting to connect"?
+'to': communicates the identity of the backend server to which the client is attempting to connect.

 Von: "Winfried Tilanus" <winfried at tilanus.com>

 An: standards at xmpp.org